Skip to content

 The initial view shows the entire collection, with a yellow target (far left side of the screenshot) marking the current photo on display.
 Use the mouse and scrollwheel to zoom in and out of the map and pan around.
 If you zoom in enough, you will see individual dots for each photo.
 The largest clusters are labeled with landmark images shown in the screenshot above as map markers pointing to major clusters.
 Hover the mouse over areas of interest to see larger thumbnail previews of the corresponding images.
 You can control whether landmarks and/or hover thumbnails are displayed by selecting those options in the checkboxes at the bottom of the screen.

-Click on a dot to load that photo into the main display, highlight the cluster that you clicked in, and load the contents of the cluster into the search results.
-You can then use the navigation buttons (or the slideshow) to scroll through the images in the selected cluster.
+Click on a dot to load that photo into the album browsing display.
+This will also highlight the cluster that you clicked in and load the contents of the cluster into the search results.
+You can then use the navigation buttons or the grid view to scroll through the images in the selected cluster.

 If you don't see anything, or if the colors are very faint, this means that there were insufficient images in the album to cluster well.
 You can fix this by increasing the cluster strength.
 Go to the Cluster Strength field and increase its value until you are satisfied with the cluster number and size.